oracle/truffleruby/doc/contributor/workarounds.md

 They should all be eventually removed, no new usages should be added.

-## OpenSSL Stubs

-Is a legacy patch from time when openssl was not working.

 ## TruffleRuby tool

 Is a legacy tool to setup patches to run gem tests.